The California Homeowner’s Guide to Defensible Space

 Choosing the right plants can have a big impact on the effectiveness of your defensible space, so it’s worth spelling out which plants tend to work best to minimize fire risk.
 Here’s a breakdown.

-Plant Type Examples Suitable for defensible space landscaping?
+Plant Type Examples Good for defensible space?

 Fire-resistant groundcover plants Ornamental strawberry Yes